hy-qwer/Manifold-Constrained-Editing/README.md

 # Manifold Constrained Editing

-Public code release for the main evaluation pipeline of **Manifold Constrained Editing**.
+This repository contains the public code and model checkpoints for the paper "Manifold-Guided Deterministic Editing in Visual Representation Spaces", which is currently submitted to *The Visual Computer*.

 ## Contents